Friday, November 18, 2011

 Labels and Brands (Auschwitz)

 AUSHWITZ at Circular Road no longer trading, certainly under that name.
 Aushwitz no more a bar and disco.
-It had been a short run of a couple of weeks before the alarm was raised.
+It had been a short run of a couple weeks before the alarm was raised.
 For Beck'sthe beer Aushwitz servedyou need to go elsewhere now in Singapore.
 Late last month Aushwitz had opened in Chinatown in the city centre, spitting distance from the river, a stone's throw from Raffles Place and the famous old hotel.
 The Prince of Wales Backpacker Pub is on Circular Road; Boat Quay one back.
 Raffles Landing right there beside the Asian Civilization Museum.

 An error at the time of registration with the Accounting and Corporate Regulatory Authority (Acra) led to a recording of the trading name.
 On the signage on Circular Road, beside the Beck's logo it stood as intended: Aushwitz — no "c".

-A certain ring on an online list had attracted the bar manager, whose shaky European history could be forgiven.
-Chap had heard it somewhere.
+A certain ring on an online list had attracted the bar manager, whose shaky European history could be forgiven?
+Chap had heard it somewhere?

 The business had aimed for a better class of commercial disco, not the usual down-market girly pub.
 They would never have run Viet and Thai girls from a location like that.